ibm-watson-iot/node-red-contrib-ibmpush/README.md

 *Application ID and Secret* - mandatory only when used in *non-Bluemix environment* and must be copied from the IBM Push Notification service in Bluemix.
 If used in *Bluemix environment*, these properties will be automatically read and these properties are not displayed in the configuration screen.

+*Application Region* - The Region of Bluemix on which the IBM Push Notification Service is created.
+Available Regions - US South, United Kingdom, Germany and Sydney

 **Notification Type**

 Type of notification to be pushed.